ermalaliraj/connect4/readme.md

 ### 4) Test packages

-Used junit for testing Canvas Service.
-"TDD" approach was followed for the implementation, so unit tests were not created at the end but during all the development phase.
+Used junit for testing Canvas Service. _TDD approach_ was followed for the implementation, so unit tests were not created at the end but during all the development phase.
 For each functionality of the service is present a different file in the package `com.ea.connect4.be.service`:
 - `CommandBucketFillTest.java` -> Test cases for BucketFiller command.